srv1054/eos-voter/README.md

 ## EOS Voting steps

-* Download your OS version and unzip it somewhere. ( https://github.com/eoscanada/eosc/releases)
+* Download your OS version from the awesome guys at EOS Canada and unzip it somewhere. ( https://github.com/eoscanada/eosc/releases)
 * Open a terminal / cmd window to that directory
 * Your machine can be offline for this part if you want
 * ```./eosc vault create --import```